Tuesday, September 3, 2024

 I'll discuss the textual variations between the various versions in more detail later, but first let's get to the novel itself.
 John J. Pierce put together a speculative timeline for Smith's Instrumentality of Mankind future history.
 Pierce places Norstrilia at right about the most critical period of Instrumentality history: The Rediscovery of Man.
 It's part of a cluster of five stories set in about 16,000 A. D. (I use the abbreviation A. D. advisedly -- Smith was a committed (if somewhat heterodox) Christian, and the Instrumentality stories ultimately had quite overt Christian themes -- noticeable in Norstrilia if muted, but more explicit later.)
 These five stories are "Mother Hitton's Littul Kittons", "Alpha Ralpha Boulevard", "The Ballad of Lost C'Mell", Norstrilia, and "A Planet Named Shayol".
 Two of these ("Alpha Ralpha Boulevard" and "The Ballad of Lost C'Mell"), along with Smith's first story, "Scanners Live in Vain", are my three favorite Cordwainer Smith stories.

 Roderick Frederick Ronald Arthur William McArthur McBan the 151st, hereafter called Rod, is the heir to a wealthy estate on the planet of Old North Australia, or Norstrilia.
-Norstrilia's wealth is derived from stroon -- the immortality drug that an only be produced there.
+Norstrilia's wealth is derived from stroon -- the immortality drug that can only be produced there.
 As the novel opens, Rod is 16, or perhaps 64, as he has lived the first 16 years of his life four times, in the hopes that his congenital defect will be cured.
 This defect means he cannot "spiek" or "hier", which is to say telepathically communicate.
-Otherwise he's pretty intelligent young man.
+Otherwise he's a pretty intelligent young man.
 And this is his fourth chance at the test which will determine if he lives or dies -- for on this somewhat inhospitable planet the population is rigorously controlled.
 It is thought that his handicap will doom him -- but his examination goes in an unexpected direction.
 However, there are still people who think he ought to be killed.
 The only solution seems to be to leave Norstrilia -- but those who leave cannot return.
 But with the help of an ancient computer, Rod finds a sort of loophole -- he plays games with his enormous wealth to buy the entire planet known as Manhome, or Old Earth.

 His troubles are hardly over.
 Such wealth makes him even more of a target, on Norstrilia, on Old Earth, and in between.
 He does have allies, and they find a way to sneak him to Mars, and then, in the disguise of a C'Man, married to the beautiful girlygirl C'Mell, he gets to Earth, along with a number of robots disguised as him.
 And here on Old Earth, he will find his heart's desire, meet E'Telekeli, the most powerful of all the animal-derived "underpeople", escape multiple attempts on his life, get psychiatric treatment, live a long life with C'Mell, and finally realize his real destiny.

 I don't really want to say more about the plot.
-There is at the same time a lot going on, but in an odd way not.
+There is at the same time a lot going on, but in an odd way not that much.
 Some of it seems a bit arbitrary, some doesn't quite convince, and some is fascinating.
-But still at all pretty much works.
+But still it all pretty much works.
 The novel isn't at a level with Smith's greatest works, but parts of it are.
 At time it reaches the incantatory heights Smith could achieve, and it hints throughout at a really important story -- the story of the Underpeople (which is also central to "The Ballad of Lost C'Mell", and which perhaps is ultimately key to the entire Instrumentality future history.)
 But Rod isn't an Underperson (though of course C'Mell and E'Telekeli are), so that story is kind of told in the margins.
 We like Rod, but he doesn't shake the universe, in a way.
 This is a good novel, and it's an important part of the future history created by one of the oddest and most powerful SF writers of all time.
 But to fully grok Cordwainer Smith, you need to read his short fiction -- and for doing so you will be richly rewarded.

 I promised a bit more about the textual history of Norstrilia.
 It was written as a single novel, but Smith couldn't sell it in whole.
 He divided it roughly in half, and cut versions of each half were published in Frederik Pohl's magazines Galaxy and If.
 (Pohl was Smith's primary editor.)
 The two novellas were published in the April 1964 issue of Galaxy ("The Boy Who Bought Old Earth", about 38,300 words) and the May 1964 issue of If ("The Store of Heart's Desire", about 23,300 words.)
 Paperback editions of both novellas, expanded to short novel length, appeared from Pyramid: The Planet Buyer (1964, about 53,000 words) and The Underpeople (1968, about 42000 words).
 These books presumably restored cuts to Smith's original manuscript that had been made to fit the magazines' space restrictions, but also included additional material to make each book stand alone to some extent.
 Alan Elms' introduction implies that Smith's manuscript was about 75,000 words.
 The combined length of the novellas is almost 62,000 words.
 The Pyramid paperbacks come to about 95,000 words.
 The NESFA edition is about 89,000 words, based on an electronic count kindly supplied me by Jim Mann of NESFA, not counting the introduction or the appendices, and the Del Rey edition is about the same.
 I suspect my estimate for the Pyramid books is off just a bit, and the two books probably are similar to the complete Norstrilia, after accounting for the additional text added to each to smooth out the transition between the two volumes, set against a somewhat restored text from Smith's manuscripts (or so I assume) that is found only in the "complete" version.